xlmcoin/StellarBridge/README.md

 ## License

-© 2026 StellarCapital.
+© 2026 StellarBridge.
 All rights reserved.